berkeley-cdss/extensions/README.md

 At a high level, this pipeline consists of:

 - A **[Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdcVhd9WIXn0uegFEX8QVTEEre4oqv5oqQc6bXkNPkG_VIl7g/viewform?usp=sf_link)** that students submit extension requests to.
-- A **[Google Sheet](https://docs.google.com/spreadsheets/d/17u8VkAefOeiaW8ryMlC8kid8_HOhu3jN-VhXdYtU75s/edit?usp=sharing)** that collects student extension requests and tracks all extension requests in a master roster.
+- A **[Google Sheet](https://docs.google.com/spreadsheets/d/17u8VkAefOeiaW8ryMlC8kid8_HOhu3jN-VhXdYtU75s/edit?usp=sharing)** that collects student extension requests and tracks all extension requests in a roster.
 - **Google Cloud Functions** that contains core business logic that:
   - Receives form data through a simple **Google Apps Script** trigger.
   - Process form data in combination with a student's "record" (which includes DSP status and prior extension requests) to enter either an auto-approval or manual-approval flow.